Sequential Monte Carlo Bandits: Evaluation

 \subsection{Bandits for personalized news article recommendation}

-Finally, we consider the application of the proposed SIR-based methods for recommendation of personalized news articles, in a similar fashion as done by \citet{ic-Chapelle2011}.
-Online content recommendation represents an important example of reinforcement learning, as it requires efficient balancing of the exploration and exploitation tradeoff.
+We evaluate the application of SMC-based policies in a real-life application of bandits: the recommendation of personalized news articles, as previously done by \citet{ic-Chapelle2011}.

-We use a dataset\footnote{Available at \href{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r\&did=49}{R6A - Yahoo!
-Front Page Today Module User Click Log Dataset.}} that contains a fraction of user click logs for news articles displayed in the Featured Tab of the Today Module on Yahoo!
+We use a dataset\footnote{ Available at \href{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r\&did=49}{R6A - Yahoo!
+Front Page Today Module User Click Log Dataset.} } that contains a fraction of user click logs for news articles displayed in the Featured Tab of the Today Module on the Yahoo!
 Front Page during the first ten days in May 2009.
 The articles to be displayed were originally chosen uniformly at random from a hand-picked pool of high-quality articles.
-As such, the candidate pool was originally dynamic.
-However, we picked a subset of 20 articles shown in May 06th and collected all logged user interactions, for a total of 500354.
+From these pool of original candidates, we pick a subset of 20 articles shown at different times within May 6th, and collect all user interactions logged with these articles, for a total of 500,354 events.
+In the dataset, each user is associated with six features: a bias term and 5 features that correspond to the membership features constructed via the conjoint analysis with a bilinear model described in~\citep{ip-Chu2009}.

-The goal is to choose the most interesting article to users, or in bandit terms, to maximize the total number of clicks on the recommended articles, \ie the average click-through rate (CTR).
-In the dataset, each user is associated with six features: a bias term and 5 features that correspond to the membership features constructed via the conjoint analysis with a bilinear model described in \cite{ip-Chu2009}.
+The goal is to identify the most interesting article for each user, or in bandit terms, to maximize the total number of clicks on the recommended articles over all user interactions, \ie the average click-through rate (CTR).

-We treat each article as an arm ($A=20$), and the logged reward is whether the article is clicked or not by the user ($y_t=\{1,0\}$).
-We pose the problem as a MAB with logistic rewards, so that we can account for the user features ($x_t\in \Real^6$).
+We treat each article as a bandit arm ($|\A|=20$), and define whether the article is clicked or not by the user as a binary reward: $y_t=\{1,0\}$.
+Hence, we pose the problem as a MAB with logistic rewards, where we incorporate the user features as context, $x_t\in \Real^6$.

+We implement SMC-based Thompson sampling only, due to the flexibility shown in simulated scenarios, and its lack of hyperparameter tuning.

-One may further hypothesize that the news recommendation system should evolve over time, as the relevance of news might change during the course of the day.
-As a matter of fact, our proposed framework readily accommodates these assumptions.
+We argue that a news recommendation system should evolve over time, as the relevance of news might change during the course of the day.
+We evaluate both stationary and non-stationary bandits with logistic rewards.

-We consider both static and dynamic bandits with logistic rewards, and implement the proposed SIR-based Thompson sampling, due to its flexibility and the lack of parameter tuning required.
-Summary CTR results are provided in Table \ref{tab:yahoo_logistic_crt}.
-Observe the flexibility of the dynamic bandit in Fig. \ref{fig:yahoo_logistic_dynamic}, which is able to pick up the dynamic popularity of certain articles over time.
+As shown in Figure~\ref{fig:yahoo_logistic_dynamic}, we observe the flexibility of a non-stationary logistic bandit model, where we notice how the SMC-based TS agent is able to pick up the dynamic popularity of certain articles over time ---averaged CTR results are provided in Table \ref{tab:yahoo_logistic_crt}.